 Enter Skyline Country Club.
 It began to go thru a re-birth, a renaissance.

-Homes that are old and out-dated, and quite a few of them are in Skyline CC, are either being knocked down and re-built or extensively renovated.
-And because the land is so valuable, economics dictates building larger more expensive homes on those lots.
+Homes that are old and out-dated, and quite a few of them are in Skyline CC, were either being knocked down and re-built or extensively renovated.
+And because the land is so valuable, economics dictated building larger more expensive homes on those lots.
 See my post – teardowns in the Tucson Foothills for more on this.

-Two other unmistakable signs of the scarcity of buildable land in the Catalina Foothills was the boom time trends of building luxury homes on what I’ll politely call in-fill lots – lots scattered here and there throughout the Tucson Foothills – and the breaking up of the original multi-acre *Catalina Foothills estates homes – that were built in the 1930’s and 40’s – and subdividing that land to build new luxury homes on one acre lots.
+Two other unmistakable signs of the scarcity of buildable land in the Catalina Foothills was the boom time trends of building luxury homes on what I’ll politely call in-fill lots – less desirable lots scattered here and there throughout the Foothills – and the breaking up of the original multi-acre Catalina Foothills estates homes – homes that were built in the 1930’s and 40’s – and subdividing the land to build new luxury homes on smaller +/- one acre lots.
 See my post- going through changes with a Joesler in the Tucson Foothills for more on this trend.

-But despite the fluctuations of the market, the Catalina Foothills continues to attract those who appreciate its natural beauty, gorgeous climate (for most of the year) and its easy southwestern lifestyle.
+Despite the fluctuations of the market, the Catalina Foothills continues to attract those who appreciate its natural beauty, gorgeous climate (for most of the year) and its easygoing southwest lifestyle.